jorge-armando-navarro-flores/jorge-armando-navarro-flores/README.md

 I really think that technology is a fantastic way of improving the world

-telescope I’m currently working on flutter BMI calculator
+- 🔭 I’m currently working on flutter BMI calculator

-seedling I’m currently learning flutter, python and machine learning
+- 🌱 I’m currently learning flutter, python and machine learning

-dancers I’m looking to collaborate on mobile aplications
+- 👯 I’m looking to collaborate on mobile aplications

-man_technologist All of my projects are available at https://github.com/jorge-armando-navarro-flores
+- 👨‍💻 All of my projects are available at https://github.com/jorge-armando-navarro-flores

-mailbox How to reach me jorge.armando.navarro.flores@gmail.com
+- 📫 How to reach me jorge.armando.navarro.flores@gmail.com